Loke7132/python-template/README.md

 5. Submit PR using template

 ## Contribution Guidelines
-- Follow Python PEP8 style guide
+1. Follow these guidelines to contribute to the project:

+2. Create a feature branch from main.

+3. Write unit tests for new features or fixes.

+4. Ensure all tests pass before submitting a pull request.

-- Include type hints for all functions
+5. Use type hints for all functions/methods.

-- Keep test coverage ≥ 90%
-- Use PR template from `PULL_REQUEST_TEMPLATE.md`
-- Reference issues in commit messages
+6. Follow PEP8 style guide for clean code.

+7. Submit PRs using the provided template in .github/PULL_REQUEST_TEMPLATE.md